Generic Drugs: Answers to Common Questions

 Some groups have raised questions about the FDA requirements for proving a generic drug acts in the same way as the brand-name drug.

-To prove a generic drug works the same way as a brand-name drug, the manufacturer needs to show that there is no significant difference in the rate and extent to which the drugs are absorbed into the body.
+To prove a generic drug works the same way as a brand-name drug, the manufacturer needs to show there’s no significant difference in the rate and extent to which the drugs are absorbed into the body.

 Scientists perform tests to measure this difference and describe the results in the form of a percentage.
-Most scientists agree that 20% is an acceptable variation in the way a drug is absorbed.
+Most scientists agree that a 20% difference in the way a drug is absorbed is acceptable.

 Some groups, though, claim that percentage is too large and could cause problems based on how much of the drug is in a person's system at any one time.

-Also, the FDA has conducted two large studies to determine the actual variation in absorption between brand-name drugs and their generic versions.
+The FDA has conducted two large studies to learn the actual variation in absorption between brand-name drugs and their generic versions.
 The studies show that the average variation is 3.5%.
 That's a variation that can be expected even between two separate batches of the same brand-name or generic drug.